apache/daffodil-vscode/doc/Wiki.md

 ## Launch a DFDL Parse Debugging Session

 Using the launch profile above a `DFDL parse: My Data` menu item at the top of the `Run and Debug` pane (Command-Shift-D) will display.
 Then press the `play` button to start the debugging session.

+If `openDataEditor` is enabled, the Data Editor opens the configured input data file at the start of the debug session.
+For a DFDL debug session, that file comes from the debug launch target, so the Data Editor does not prompt for a separate file selection.

 In the Terminal, log output from the DFDL debugger backend service will display.
 If something is not working as expected, check the output in this Terminal window for hints.